 "Ogar met Dala the strong face to face, on the field of heroes.
-The battle of the chiefs was like wind, on ocean's foamy waves.
+The battle of the chiefs was like wind, or occan's foany waves.
 The dagger is remembered by Ogar; the weapon which he loved.
-Nine times he drowned it in Dala's side.
-The stormy battle turned.
-Three times I broke on Cormac's shield: three times he broke his spear.
-But, unhappy youth of love!
-I cut his head away.
+Nine times h drowned it in Dala's side.
+The stormy battle turned Three times I broke on Cormac's shield: three time he broke his spear.
+But, unhappy youth of love! cut his head away.
 Five times I shook it by the lock.
-The friends of Cormac fled.
-Whoever would have told me, lovely maid, when then I strove in battle, that blind, forsaken, and forlorn, I now should pass the night; firm ought his mail to have been; unmatched his arm in war."
+The friends of Cormac fied.
+Whoever woul have told me, lovely maid, when then I strove i battle; that blind, forsaken, and forlorn, I not should pass the night; firm ought his mail to have been; unmatched his arm in war."

-On Lena's gloomy heath, the voice of music died away.
+On Lena's gloomy heath, the voice of music die away.
 The unconstant blast blew hard.
-The high oak shook its leaves around.
-Of Everallin were my thoughts, when in all the light of beauty she came; her blue eyes rolling in tears.
-She stood on a cloud before my sight, and spoke with feeble voice! "'Rise, Ossian, rise, and save my son; save Oscar prince of men.
-Near the red oak of Lubar's stream, he fights with Lochlin's sons."
-She sunk into her cloud again.
-I covered me with steel.
-My spear supported my steps; my rattling armour rung.
-I hummed as I was wont in danger, the songs of heroes of old.
-Like distant thunder Lochlin heard.
-They fled; my son pursued.
+The hig oak shook its leaves around.
+Of Everallin were m thoughts, when in all the light of beauty she came her blue eyes rolling in tears.
+She stood on a cloubefore my sight, and spoke with feeble voice!
+"Riss Ossian, rise, and save my son; save Oscar prince cmen.
+Near the red oak of Lubar's stream, he fight with Lochlin's sons."
+She sunk into her cloud agair I covered me with steel.
+My spear supported m steps; my rattling armour rung.
+I hummed, as was wout in danger, the songs of heroes of old.
+Lik distant thunder Lochlin heard.
+They fled; my so pursued.

 I called him like a distant stream.
 "Oscar, return over Lena.
-No further pursue the foe," said, "though Ossian is behind thee."
-He came and pleasant to my ear was Oscar's sounding steel.
-"Why didst thou stop my hand," he said, "till death had covered all?
+No further pursue the foe," I said "though Ossian is behind thee," He came! an pleasant to my ear was Oscar's sounding steel "Why didst thou stop my hand," he said, "till death had covered all?
 For dark and dreadful by the stream they met thy son and Fillan.
 They watched the terrors of the night.
 Our swords have conquered some.
 But as the winds of night pour the ocean over the white sands of Mora, so dark advance the sons of Lochlin, over Lena's rustling heath!
-The ghosts of night shriek afar; I have seen the meteors of death.
-Let me awake the king of Morven, he that smiles in danger!
+The ghosts of night shrick afar: I have seen the meteors of death.
+Let me awake the king of Morven. he that smiles in danger!
 He that is like the sun of heaven, rising in a storm!"

-Fingal had started from a dream, and leaned on Trenmor's shield; the dark-brown shield of his fathers, which they had lifted of old in war.
-The hero had seen, in his rest, the mournful form of Agandecca, She came from the way of the ocean.
-She slowly, lonely, moved over Lena.
-Her face was pale, like the mist of Cromla.
+Fingal had started from a dream, and leaned on Trenmor's shield: the dark-brown shield of his fathers; which they had lifted of old in war.
+The hero had seen, in his rest, the mournful form of Agandecca.
+She came from the way of the ocean, She slowly, lonely, moved over Lena.
+Her face was pale like the mist of Cromla.
 Dark were the tears of her cheek.
-She often raised her dim hand from her robe, her robe which was of the clouds of the desert: she raised her dim hand over Fingal, and turned away her silent eyes!
-"Why weeps the daughter of Starno?" said Fingal with a sigh; "why is thy face so pale, fair wanderer of the clouds?"
-She departed on the wind of Lena.
-She left him in the midst of the night.
-She mourned the sons of her people, that were to fall by the hand of Fingal.
+She often raised her dim hand from her robe: her robe which was of the clouds of the desert : she raised her dim hand over Fingal, and turned away her silent eyes!
+"Why weeps the laughter of Starno?" said Fingal with a sigh; " why s thy face so pale, fair wanderer of the clouds?" she departed on the wind of Lena.
+She left him in he midst of the night.
+She mourned the sons of her people, that were to fall by the hand of Fingal,